kopperud/Pesto.jl/README.md

 ![primatestree](docs/src/assets/primates_lambda.svg)

 See the website at [https://kopperud.github.io/Pesto.jl/dev](https://kopperud.github.io/Pesto.jl/dev) for the documentation, and for an explanation of how the model is set up.

+This Julia module also has an R-package wrapper with the same name (see [Pesto](https://github.com/kopperud/Pesto)).

 ## References